deriveitCreator/svelteGames/README.md

 Versioning is done using "npm version [new-version] --git-tag-version false".
 Updates follow this format: `[major change].[minor change]`, and minor updates always start with 1.

+update 6.2:
+- Fixed some bugs in "Platform Shooters".
+  - Bug 1: When two bullets are on screen, one of them would disappear.
+  - Bug 2: Cursor would not change to default after clicking the play button.

 update 6.1:
 - New logo.
-- Completely changed the code for `platformShooters`.
+- Completely changed the code for "Platform Shooters".

 update 5.1:
 - Removed all websocket and multiplayer stuff.
 Online multiplayer games will have their own backends.